• Skip to main content

 • Pour tomato sauce and let the meat simmer until it is tender for about 20 minutes.

 • Add potatoes and carrots; cook for an additional 10 minutes or until the veggies are almost soft but not too soft.
-We want to be cooked, not mushy carrots and potatoes.
+We want them to be cooked but not mushy.

 • Add green peas and stir until everything is well incorporated.
-Be sure to adjust your seasoning accordingly.
+Taste tests and be sure to adjust your seasoning accordingly.
 Turn off the heat and cover it with a lid.
 It will continue cooking while it is hot.
 After five minutes, it’s ready to serve.

 Notes